 Can you replace a broken concrete roof tile?

 Yes, concrete roof tiles can be replaced if damaged or broken.
 The Tile Roofing Industry Alliance highly recommends that you contact a professional roofing contractor to perform any repairs to your roof being that the process of replacing broken or damaged tiles in some circumstances can be a laborious task.

-What are Cool Roof Rating Council (CRRC), Energy Star and LEED Ratings?
+What are Cool Roof Rating Council (CRRC) and LEED Ratings?

 These ratings establish guidelines to measure and qualify roofing materials to industry green/energy standards and programs.
 For instance, a cool roof is a roofing product that reflects sunlight and absorbs less heat than traditional roofs.
 While LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world, and is a recognized symbol of sustainability achievement.
-If an Eagle concrete roof tile meets one of these qualifications, the ratings will be found on each of the product panels via the search results when you BROWSE TILE or in our product literature.
+If an Eagle concrete roof tile meets one of these qualifications, the ratings will be found on each of the product panels via the search results when you click on BROWSE TILE on our website.

 - Ref = Reflectance: Fraction of sun energy reflected by roof (0-100%)

 - EMI = Emittance: Ability of roof surface to radiate (emit) absorbed heat (0-100%)

 - SRI = Solar Reflectance Index: Measure incorporating reflectance & emittance into a single value

 - A.Ref = Aged Reflectance: Three year tested (CRCC) or calculated (CEC) value